Paybear/paybear-php/README.md

         $CmsOrder->fiat_sign        = '$';
 ```

 4.)
-Open *index.php* in your browser and check how it works.
+Open *index.php* in your browser and check how it works for multiple currencies.
+Open *eth_payment.php* in your browser and check how it works for single currency (ETH).

 ####/ ************************************* /